Noxlumina/Portfolio_AngularJS/README.md

 # Portfolio

-Portfolio <i class="fas fa-thin fa-book" style="color: #8c88af;"/></i> is a project based on an openclassroom course "Créez votre site web avec HTML5 et CSS3".
-During this course, it was asked to participate in the elaboration of website for Robbie Lens, a photographer <i class="fas fa-duotone fa-camera-retro"></i>.
-The website was created only with HTML5 and CSS3.
+"Portfolio" is a project based on an OpenClassroom course titled "Créez votre site web avec HTML5 et CSS3" (Create Your Website with HTML5 and CSS3).
+During this course, participants were tasked with creating a website for Robbie Lens, a photographer.
+The website was developed solely using HTML5 and CSS3.

-So I decided to take this project and turn it into angular application.
-This is a small project, there is no backend.
-The pictures from the portfolio come from pexel.
+Inspired by this project, I chose to transform it into an Angular application.
+While this project remains small in scope and lacks a backend, it serves as a valuable opportunity for practice and learning.
+The portfolio images are sourced from Pexels.

 ### <li>Pexel</li>

-An apiKey is required for using it.
-An account needs to be created before getting it (free).
+To utilize the application, an API key is essential.
+Prior to obtaining the key, an account must be created, which is offered free of charge.

-I have used the search api by query.
+For the functionality, I've employed the Pexels Search API using query-based searches.

 ### <li>EmailJS</li>

-For the contact form, I have used EmailJS which is a API allowing to send email without developing backend services.
-It's free with some limitations and some settings are mandatory before using it.
+To implement the contact form, I've integrated EmailJS, an API that enables sending emails without the need for backend development.
+This service is free, though it comes with certain limitations and prerequisites that must be configured before utilization.

-Here's how to use EmailJS with Angular:
+Below, I've outlined the steps for using EmailJS with Angular:

 <ol>Sign up for EmailJS (https://www.emailjs.com/) and create an account.</ol>
 <ol>Install the EmailJS package: "npm install emailjs-com"